 The 5th Ave Keyshop can make "skeleton keys" for the warded locks found in our houses.

 You are probably familiar with Peter Romano's Stained Glass Store.
 Now at his fourth location, he has been in Park Slope since 1976.
 He can restore any of the stained glass in your house.
 He will come to your house to take it out and put it back, but only within Park Slope, and a few nearby neighborhoods.

 I needed a demolition hammer (aka jack hammer) to bust up a low brick wall in my back yard.
 My Tool Rental & Equipment had three sizes of the electric ones.
 I rented the smallest.
 It did the job.
+Then to restore my cornice we needed a boom lift.
+They came through.
 They have any tool that you might need, but don't own.
 Their website.

 I have used Bear Glass for mirrors.
 They resilvered an overmantle mirror, they made an overmantle mirror with a beveled edge, and they made me a small mirror out of Starphire glass (clearer than regular glass).
 I ended up with free delivery for all.
 Their website.
 The 20th St location is very near 7th Ave.
 Production now takes place in Queens Village.

 Back to Don Wiss's Home Page